mnater/Hyphenopoly/docs/Hyphenators.md

 In the example a `string` is handed over to the `hyphenator` which returns a hyphenated string according to the settings for the `selector`.
 If no `selector` is defined it defaults to `".hyphenate"`.

 ## Use `Hyphenopoly.hyphenators` for DOM-Elements
-When handing over a HTMLELEMENT instead of a string `hyphenators` directly hyphenate the contents of a HTMLElement and return nothing (`undefined`).
+When handing over a `HTMLELEMENT` instead of a string, `hyphenators` directly hyphenate the contents of a HTMLElement and return nothing (`undefined`).

 ````html
 <html>